 Enin scored 2250 out of a possible 2400 on his SAT, placing him in the 98th percentile across the country, according to The College Board.
 He’s also ranked 11th in his class at William Floyd High School, a public school on Long Island, according to his principal, Barbara Butler.

-“I applied knowing that going to any of the Ivy League schools would be wonderful,” Enin told CNN earlier this month.
+“I applied knowing that going to any of the Ivy League schools would be wonderful,” Enin told CNN.
 “I thought if I applied to all eight, I figured I’d get into one … but from the first one onwards I said, ‘This can’t be happening!’
 I was shocked seeing all these acceptances under my name.”

 “Usually kids are good athletes or good musicians or good actors, but they don’t have all three and then on top add student government.
 It’s a balancing act.
 He somehow finds time to do it all and then volunteer at a local hospital,” Butler said.

 Butler has been Enin’s principal for six years in both middle and high school.